WASH: In schools

 More than half of all primary schools in the developing countries with available data do not have adequate water facilities and nearly two thirds lack adequate sanitation.
 Even where facilities exist, they are often in poor condition.
 Children are able to more fully participate in school when there is improved access to water.

 Lack of WASH facilities can prevent students from attending school, particularly female students.
 Strong cultural taboos around menstruation, which are present in many societies, coupled with a lack of Menstrual Hygiene Management services in schools, results in girls staying away from school during menstruation.

-Reasons for missing or poorly maintained water and sanitation facilities at schools in developing countries include lacking inter-sectoral collaboration; lacking cooperation between schools, communities and different levels of government; as well as a lack in leadership and accountability.
+Reasons for missing or poorly maintained water and sanitation facilities at schools in developing countries include lacking intersectoral collaboration; lacking cooperation between schools, communities and different levels of government; as well as a lack in leadership and accountability.

 Outcomes from improved WASH at schools

 WASH in schools, sometimes called SWASH or WinS, significantly reduces hygiene-related disease, increases student attendance and contributes to dignity and gender equality.
-WASH in schools contributes to healthy, safe and secure school environments that can protect children from health hazards, abuse and exclusion.
-It also enables children to become agents of change for improving water, sanitation and hygiene practices in their families and communities.
+WASH in schools contributes to healthy, safe and secure school environments.
+It can also lead to children becoming agents of change for improving water, sanitation and hygiene practices in their families and communities.

-Data from over 10,000 schools in Zambia was analyzed in 2017 and confirmed that improved sanitation provision in schools was correlated with high female-to-male enrolment ratios, and reduced repetition and drop-out ratios, especially for girls.
-The study thus confirmed the linkages between adequate toilets in schools and educational progression of girls.
+For example, data from over 10,000 schools in Zambia was analyzed in 2017 and confirmed that improved sanitation provision in schools was correlated with high female-to-male enrollment ratios, and reduced repetition and drop-out ratios, especially for girls.

 Methods to improve WASH in schools

-Methods to improve the situation of WASH infrastructure at schools include on a policy level: broadening the focus of the education sector, establishing a systematic quality assurance system, distributing and using funds wisely.
+Methods to improve the situation of WASH infrastructure at schools include, on a policy level: broadening the focus of the education sector, establishing a systematic quality assurance system, distributing and using funds wisely.
 Other practical recommendations include: have a clear and systematic mobilization strategy, support the education sector to strengthen intersectoral partnerships, establish a constant monitoring system which is located within the education sector, educate the educators and partner with the school management.

 The support provided by development agencies to the government at national, state and district levels is helpful to gradually create what is commonly referred to as an enabling environment for WASH in schools.
-This includes sound policies, an appropriate and well-resourced strategy, and effective planning.
-Such efforts need to be sustained over longer time periods as ministries and departments of education are very large organizations, which generally show much inertia and are slow to reform.

 Success also hinges on local-level leadership and a genuine collective commitment of school stakeholders towards school development.
-Developing human and social capital amongst core school stakeholders is important.
 This applies to students and their representative clubs, headmaster, teachers and parents.
 Furthermore, other stakeholders have to be engaged in their direct sphere of influence, such as: community members, community-based organizations, educations official, local authorities.